-Save time and hassle by planning your next corporate event or conference with the new Event Management Template from FileMaker.
+Save time and hassles by planning your next corporate event or conference with the new Event Management Template from FileMaker.

-As mentioned in our other post here, these FileMaker Templates are a great free resource – both to people who are new to the FileMaker platform and experienced FileMaker developers alike.
-Each template is well built, completely unlocked, and come with step-by-step instructions on how to add additional functionality.
+As mentioned in our other post here, these FileMaker Templates are a great free resource — both for people who are new to the FileMaker platform and experienced FileMaker developers alike.
+Each template is well built, completely unlocked, and comes with step-by-step instructions on how to add additional functionality.

 Due to this, FileMaker offers each template in two forms: as a Core Template complete with the essential core functionality, and as a Master Template with every suggested “build-on” already included.

-Below are a quick overview of the features and functionality of two versions of the Event Management FileMaker Template.
+Below is a quick overview of the features and functionality of two versions of the Event Management FileMaker Template.

 The Core Template